A volunteer organization dedicated to helping the stray, feral and barn cats of Prince Edward Island

 • Stabilization of feral/stray cat populations

-• Reduction of problematic behavior such as fighting, spraying, howling, predation of native wildlife
+• Reduction of problematic behaviour such as fighting, spraying, howling, predation of native wildlife

 • Reduction in the spread of disease (rabies, distemper, feline immunodeficiency virus, feline leukemia)